PawelWozniak1/cyclistic-case-study/README.md

     SELECT COUNT(*) FROM rides;
     ```

-### 4. Data Cleaning
-- Identified and removed any records with inconsistencies, such as odd bike type, member type or rides with an end time earlier than the start time:
+- Check for any null or missing values in key columns:
     ```sql
+    SELECT COUNT(*) FROM rides WHERE ride_id IS NULL OR start_station_name IS NULL;
+    ```

+- Check the distribution of rideable and members types:
+    ```sql
     SELECT rideable_type, COUNT(*) FROM rides GROUP BY rideable_type;
     SELECT member_casual, COUNT(*) FROM rides GROUP BY member_casual;
     ```

 ### 4. Data Cleaning
-- Identified and removed any records with inconsistencies such as odd bike type, member type or rides with an end time earlier than the start time:
+- Identified and removed any records with inconsistencies, such as odd bike type, member type or rides with an end time earlier than the start time:
     ```sql
     DELETE FROM rides WHERE rowid NOT IN (SELECT MIN(rowid) FROM rides GROUP BY ride_id);
     DELETE FROM rides WHERE start_station_name IS NULL OR end_station_name IS NULL;